Waqar-107/testPyHHB/README.md

 # testPyHHB

-A simple Python library to greet someone.
+A simple Python lib to greet someone.